openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 #### How to build openvocs library

-The openvocs library may be installed to the local system for development against openvocs.
+The OPENVOCS® library may be installed to the local system for development against OPENVOCS®.

 #### Installing required libraries

-To build openvocs some libraries must be present.
+To build OPENVOCS® some libraries must be present.
 To show required libraries you may use:

 ```
 scripts/show_packages.sh debian